lucasteles/reactivehooks/README.md

 ## Get Started

-This code sample shows how to write a type ahead search using Reactive Hooks and [RxJs](https://github.com/ReactiveX/rxjs):
+The code below is a sample that shows how to write a type ahead search using Reactive Hooks and [RxJs](https://github.com/ReactiveX/rxjs):

 * for a more complete example check the [**sample folder**](https://github.com/lucasteles/reactivehooks/tree/master/Sample) in this repository